Lloyd Corp. v. Tanner: Significance

 Lloyd Corp v.
 Tanner led to the Pruneyard Shopping Center v.
 Robins (1980) case, where high school students petitioned against the U.N resolution "Zionism is Racism."
 The court sided with the First Amendment saying that it didn't violate the mall's rights under the U.S Constitution.
 However, the court reaffirmed its decision in the previous cases of Lloyd v.
 Tanner and National Labor Relations Board, leaving the decision up to the state's own constitution.
 With Richard Nixon's appointees to Supreme Court, it became more conservative than it had been in Amalgamated Food Employees Union Local 590 v.
 Logan Valley Plaza, where it upheld that shopping center sidewalks were equivalent to public sidewalks, allowing union works to strike and be protected under the First Amendment.
-The Berger court reversed many of the liberal decisions after Lloyd Corp v.
+The Burger court reversed many of the liberal decisions after Lloyd Corp v.
 Tanner.
 Justice Marshall said in his dissent after the case, "Only the wealthy may find effective communication possible unless we adhere to Marsh v.
 Alabama."
 Both Justice Marshall and New Jersey Supreme Court Justice Marie L. Garibaldi noticed that the underlying truth of the matter could be undermining freedom.
 The New Jersey Supreme Court reaffirmed its decision that the state's constitution protected those who protested the Persian Gulf War.
 Writing after the case, Chief Justice Robert Wilentz wrote, "[N]o use is more closely associated with the old downtown than leafleting."